miceoroni/ASMARA/README.md

 ### Config Files:
 Adding a file on to the end of the executable after all flags will set that file as a config file.
+>[!NOTE]
-> Note: Must be a valid ASMARA config file for that version.
+>Must be a valid ASMARA config file for that version.
 Using an incompatible file may cause problems, and-or corruption of the said file.

 Example:
 ```
 python3 asmara.py -vvvv .config2
 ```
 to use `.config2` as the selected config file.
 If the file does not exist, it will be created.
+>[!NOTE]
-> Note: The config file *must* always come after the flags.
+>The config file *must* always come after the flags.
 Adding a flag after the config file may result in unexpected behavior.

 ## Changelog
 DO LATER